kristopolous/slender-docs/src/index.md

 # Introduction

 Welcome to the Slender documentation.
-Slender is at it's core, a CMS and API.
+Slender is at its core, a CMS and API.

 ## Getting Started